gershhub/sound_detection_localization/README.md

 # Exercise: Sound Detection and Localization

-This project contains an implementation of an algorithm to detect onsets and spatially localise 2 stationary sound events within a 3-channel audio file recorded by 3 sample-synchronized microphones in a known configuration.
+This project contains an implementation of an algorithm to detect onsets and spatially localise 2 stationary sound events within a 3-channel audio file recorded by 3 sample-synchronized microphones in a known configuration, shown below.
 Onsets are estimated using a simple spectral energy threshold metric over a sliding window.
 Event locations are estimated using TDOA derived from the generalized cross-correlation phase transform (GCC-PHAT), computed over single static event frames extracted by the event detector.

 ## Code Contents